debemenitammy/SCA-Cloud-School-Application/README.md

 and this will output the text **Welcome to SCA Cloud School Application**

 For deployment to dockerhub;
+This command,
-This command `sudo docker push deborahemeni/sca-cloud-app` was run and the docker image `deborahemeni/sca-cloud-app` was pushed to [dockerhub which can be accessed via this link] (https://hub.docker.com/repository/docker/deborahemeni/sca-cloud-app)
+`sudo docker push deborahemeni/sca-cloud-app` was run and the docker image `deborahemeni/sca-cloud-app` was pushed to dockerhub which can be accessed via this link (https://hub.docker.com/repository/docker/deborahemeni/sca-cloud-app)